-- A. Initiation of Grievance: The employee must initiate the grievance within ten calendar days from the date of the action or occurrence that forms the basis of the grievance, or within ten calendar days after the employee has acquired knowledge of, or reasonably should have acquired knowledge of, the action or occurrence that forms the basis of the grievance. - B. Discrimination/Harassment/Retaliation: This process is appropriate for resolution of all employment matters that are not considered discrimination, harassment, or retaliation.
-Any complaints of discrimination, harassment, or retaliation should be directed to the Office of Sexual Harassment and Discrimination as described on Pages 4 and 5 of this handbook. - C. Role of Student Employment Office: The parties shall provide copies of all documents filed or exchanged during the course of the grievance process to the Student Employment Office, which shall track and facilitate the processing of all grievances. - D. Mediation: If either party to a grievance wishes to use mediation, the other party must participate and the time limits governing the grievance process are suspended pending the outcome or discontinuance of the mediation. - E. Time Frames: Time frames designated in the grievance process below may be waived or modified if agreed to by both parties. - F. Moot Grievances: If an employee's employment at UCCS ends while his or her grievance is pending, the grievance shall be considered moot and be dismissed without further processing.
+- A. Initiation of Grievance: The employee may initiate the grievance. - B. Discrimination/Harassment/Retaliation: This process is appropriate for resolution of all employment matters that are not considered discrimination, harassment, or retaliation.
+Any complaints of discrimination, harassment, or retaliation should be directed to the Office of Institutional Equity. - C. Role of Student Employment Office: The parties shall provide copies of all documents filed or exchanged during the course of the grievance process to the Student Employment Office, which shall track and facilitate the processing of all grievances. - D. Mediation: If either party to a grievance wishes to use mediation, the other party should participate and the time limits governing the grievance process are suspended pending the outcome or discontinuance of the mediation. - E. Time Frames: Time frames designated in the grievance process below may be waived or modified if agreed to by both parties. - F. Moot Grievances: If an employee's employment at UCCS ends while his or her grievance is pending, the grievance shall be considered moot and may be dismissed without further processing.